GGBall: Graph Generative Model on Poincar\'e Ball: Preliminaries and Problem Definition

 \section{Preliminaries and Problem Definition}

 To support our hyperbolic generative framework, we briefly review the Poincaré ball model as the underlying latent space in Section~\ref{sec:Manifold}, followed by the formulation of graph generation in non-Euclidean geometry in Section~\ref{sec:latent-factor}.
+For clarity, all hyperbolic-geometry operators are fully defined in the Appendix~\ref{sec:Poincare-basic-operations}.